-Why is this app dangerous?
+Why is the Marco Polo app dangerous?

 The Marco Polo app is a video instant messaging app that encourages users to find their friends who already use the app by requesting access to the user’s phone contacts.